Help for Working Families

 Key Facts

 - Eligible family members can enroll in a plan during the Marketplace Open Enrollment Period from November 1 to January 15.
-This year, there’s a Special Enrollment Period that runs up to February 10.
-Otherwise, they may be able to enroll during the year when the employees are offered health coverage choices or if they qualify for a Special Enrollment Period to enroll in a Marketplace plan.
+Otherwise, they may be able to enroll during the year when employees are offered health coverage choices or if they qualify for a Special Enrollment Period to enroll in a Marketplace plan.

 Key Things to Consider